-- On average, each person in the Netherlands rides his or her bike 300 times a year and cycles about 550 miles per year.
-This is a not country for the non-seasoned rider.
-Bike traffic is significant, and best for someone who knows the rules of the road.
+- On average, each person in the Netherlands rides their bike 300 times a year and cycles about 550 miles yearly.
+This is not a country for the non-seasoned rider.
+Bike traffic is significant and best for someone who knows the rules of the road.

-- To get the attention of your server, raise your hand, and make eye contact.
+- To get your server’s attention, raise your hand, and make eye contact.

 - Table manners are Continental – the fork is held in the left hand and the knife in the right while eating.
 Use a knife and fork to eat all food, including sandwiches and pizza.

 - A popular Dutch snack is raw herrings topped with onions.

 - A traditional Dutch breakfast has chocolate but not hot chocolate sprinkles on toast!
 YUM!